troglobit/finit/README.rst

 Features
 --------

-Finit supports the following features:
+:Service monitoring:

-- Service monitoring, restarting a service when it exits
+   Restarting a service when it exits
-- Plugins, see example plugins/ directory.
-Plugins provide:
+:Plugins:
+   Extend and modify finit behavior.
+See examples in plugins/ directory

-  - Optional service callbacks, should the service run/restart/stop?
+   * Service callbacks — should the service run/restart/stop?
-  - Hooks, hook into the boot at predefined points to extend finit
+   * Hooks — hook into the boot at predefined points to extend finit
-  - I/O, listen to external events and control finit behaviour/services
+   * I/O — listen to external events and control finit behaviour/services

 Most extensions and functionality not purely related to what an /sbin/init needs to start a system from the original finit_ has been reactored into